TheCGO/fiscalsim-us/fiscalsim_us/parameters/gov/states/mn/README.md

 # Minnesota
+* We exclude contribution to Nongame Wildlife Fund (line 18, form M1)
 * We exclude any code logic for Minnesota income tax withheld (line 20, form M1) and Minnesota estimated tax and extension payments (line 21, form M1)